ProtectUK publication date

 • A wide variety of UAVs are available in the UK.
 The vast majority of users possess and operate drones for perfectly lawful reasons.

-• While we do not know the true scale of illegal drone activity in the UK, during 2022 nearly 6000 incidents involving drones were reported to police.
-Only a small proportion (approximately 8%) constituted offences.
+• During 2023 over 6000 incidents involving drones were reported to police.
+Only a small proportion (approximately 11%) constituted offences.

 • The conflict in Ukraine has highlighted the ease with which civilian drones can be adapted for military purposes and used to mount successful attacks.
 It is likely that terrorists will seek to learn from these developments.